10 Fascinating Things to Do in Shiraz

 5- Stroll through the Vakil Bazaar like a king and do some shopping

 An 11th century AD Bazaar (yes, you’ve read that right!), and repaired and completed around the 18th century by the Atabaks of Fars.
 It is ordered by Karim Khan, who wanted Shiraz to become a well-known trading center.
-It was built by traditional materials like brick, limestone, and chalk, and as such it’s one of the most beautiful Bazaars in Iran.
+It was built with traditional materials like brick, limestone, and chalk, and as such it’s one of the most beautiful Bazaars in Iran.

 The bazaar includes different Carevanseraies, beautiful courtyards, schools, mosques, water reservoirs, and shops.
 As for the merchandise, here you’ll find anything from Persian rugs, spices, sweets to antiquities.
 If you want to test your bargaining skills, this is the best, enjoy the vibrant atmosphere and talk with sellers